InseeFr/Pogues/docs/en/user-guide/user-guide.md

 ---
 - Click on the button "Generate collected variables" and modify label proposed by default by pogues with a significant label (think about your successors) and, if necessary, modify id
-- **If some cells in a table are not to be collected because they are not applicable or are intended, for example, to recall a calculated, collected or hard total (for example 100%), uncheck for each cell concerned the Collected boolean associated with the variable collected ad hoc.**
+- **If some cells in a table or a multiple choice question are not to be collected because they are not applicable or are intended, for example, to recall a calculated, collected or hard total (for example 100%), uncheck for each cell concerned the Collected boolean associated with the variable collected ad hoc.**

 - As your changes are made, click on "Validate" displayed at the bottom right of the grey area